RM503/Regen_analytics_app/README.md

 docker run --env-file .env.docker -p 8000:8000 <whatever_name_you_want:version>>
 ```

-In the run command, we explicitly inject the environment variables through a `.env.docker` file.
+In the run command, the environment variables are explicitly injected using the `.env.docker` file.
 A simpler method is to user the `docker-compose.yaml` file using the following command

 ```
 docker compose up